stupidpupil/hp_n36-40-54l_health_led_drivers/README.md

 ## i2c-piix4
 A backported version of [04b6fca](https://github.com/torvalds/linux/commit/04b6fcaba346e1ce76321ba9b0fd549da4c37ac2), likely to appear in Linux 4.17.
 Importantly, this allows other drivers to access shared parts of the AMD SB820M southbridge.

 Only very minor changes were required to get it to compile under Linux 4.9.
+I have also (crudely) disabled 'port 4' on the main SMBus controller in the driver, as in the N36L/N40L/N54L the relevant pins are used as GPIO to control the Health LED.

 You might want to investigate [fetzerch's repo for using sensors on the i2c bus](https://github.com/fetzerch/hp-n54l-drivers).
 Note that you don't need to use fetzerch's i2c-piix4 driver.